Spotlight First Novel Award 2023

 Deadline: 14th February 2023

 Spotlight First Novel Award is our way of celebrating and encouraging new writers.
 It offers the opportunity to win intensive professional input at a key stage and is designed to boost confidence.
-Now heading for its eleventh year, the award has a well documented knack of highlighting the writers of the future.
+Now heading for its twelfth year, the award has a well documented knack of highlighting the writers of the future.

 This is your chance to hone your manuscript under the guidance of a professional novelist working in the same genre.
 The preparation of a public profile provides a crash course in image, pitch and presentation.

 Professional input worth up £1950.00 inc:

 - Your first page or synopsis posted online.

 *A Stage One Mentoring package for a novel of up to 550 pages/170,000 words including a full manuscript appraisal, a development strategy and two consultations.

 *A dedicated page on the Adventures in Fiction website including a profile of you and your novel.